Function of the nervous system and some key concepts of neurobiology

-You may know that the nervous system consists of nerve cells (neurons) within which the signal is propagated electrically - by excitation and depolarization of the cell membrane of the neuron.
-Between individual neurons, information is propagated chemically - using molecular molecules called neurotransmitters, or neurotransmitters.
-Maybe you know that a typical neuron has electrical supply leads called dendrites, a body that integrates dendritic information, and a single cable called the axon.
-The neurons are linked together by synapses - clusters in which they touch the axon of one neuron with the dendrite of another neuron.
-It is the synapse that allows the signal from the axon of one neuron (called presynaptic neuron) to pass into another neuron (called the postsynaptic neuron).
+You may know that the nervous system consists of nerve cells (neurons) within which the signal is propagated electrically - by excitation and depolarization of the neuronal cell membrane.
+Between each neuron, information is propagated chemically - using molecules of chemicals called neurotransmitters, or neurotransmitters.
+Maybe you know that a typical neuron has electrical supply leads called dendrites, a body that integrates dendritic information and a single cable called the axon.
+The neurons are linked together by synapses - the clones in which they touch the axon of one neuron with the dendrite of another neuron.
+It is the synapse that lets the signal from the axon of one neuron (called presynaptic neuron) pass into another neuron (called the postsynaptic neuron).
 This is done by releasing a neurotransmitter from the axon membrane of the presynaptic neuron (presynaptic membranes), which acts on the membrane of postsynaptic dendritic membrane (postsynaptic membrane).
 This is so that the neurotransmitter released from the presynaptic membrane is distinguished by special protein molecules in the postsynaptic membrane, called the nerve receptors.
-When the receptors detect a neurotransmitter, it causes the excitation of dendrite and thus of the entire postsynaptic neuron.
-The electrical excitation of the presynaptic neuron through the synapse through the chemical neurotransmitter goes to the postsynaptic neuron.
+When the receptors detect a neurotransmitter, it causes the excitation of dendrite and thus the entire postsynaptic neuron.
+The electrical excitation of the presynaptic neuron through the synapse through the chemical neurotransmitter passes through the postsynaptic neuron.
 This principle works by the brain and the entire nervous system.

 - GABA => GABAergic receptor system

 Agonists and antagonists